DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

-These projects and many more are examples of PNC’s community development work.
-For its most recent Community Reinvestment Act (CRA) exam, PNC earned an “outstanding” rating.
-PNC has consistently earned this top rating since CRA examinations began, including those with the more stringent CRA revisions of 1995 that focus on lending, investments and services.
-“Outstanding” is the highest rating given by the Office of the Comptroller of the Currency (OCC), a federal agency that evaluates financial institutions.
+These projects and many more are examples of PNC’s community development work, which have led to the bank earning an “outstanding” rating on its most recent Community Reinvestment Act (CRA) exam.
+PNC has consistently earned this top rating since CRA examinations began, including those following the more stringent CRA revisions of 1995 that focus on lending, investments and services.
+“Outstanding” is the highest rating given by the Office of the Comptroller of the Currency (OCC), the federal agency that evaluates financial institutions.

-Community development activities that support lower income individuals or neighborhoods — such as affordable housing, economic development, revitalization and community services related to financial expertise — are considered when the OCC decides the rating.
+Community development activities that support lower income individuals or neighborhoods — such as affordable housing, economic development, revitalization projects and community services related to financial expertise — are considered when the OCC assigns the rating.
 The most recent rating is based on PNC’s activities from 2009-mid 2012, a time when the bank doubled in size with its acquisition of National City.
+PNC's next CRA review is expected to be conducted in 2018, assessing the bank's activities from 2012-2016.

 Three Tests to Achieve the Rating